-The advantage of specifying OS related resources is the download time, where jars needed to perform the job are limited.
+The advantage of specifying OS related resources is the download time.
 The user needs to sign the jar job with his/her certificate, which is subject to verification at the computation server.
 Web Server starts RMI server registry on port 1099, and creates SSL socket on port 9000.

-3.1.2 WEB SERVER RMI/SSL IMPLEMENTATION
+3.1.2 Web Server RMI/SSL implementation

-In order to create RMI calls over SSL channel, we need to implement two custom socket factories: RMIClientSocketFactory and RMIServerSocketFactory (see Figure 3.1-2).
-RMIClientSocketFactory has one method createSocket (), which returns an SSLSocket.
+In order to create RMI calls over SSL channel, we implemented two custom socket factories: RMIClientSocketFactory and RMIServerSocketFactory (see Figure 3.1-2).
+RMIClientSocketFactory has one method createSocket(), which returns an SSLSocket.

 RMIServerSocketFactory also has one method createServerSocket (), which returns SSLServerSocket.
 In each case the SSLSockets are created on fixed port 9000.
-This is to work around problems with firewall.
-RMI Server opens up a server socket on port 1099 and listens hire for incoming requests.
-If a request comes in, another port is used to handle the request and send back the response.
-In default implementation, this is done on port 0, which is any available port chosen by the underling OS [Goffings].
-In our case Web Servers firewall needs to allow communication on port 9000.
+This is to work around problems with firewalls, which we have configured to allow communication on port 9000.

-Keystore and truststore resources needed for SSL secure communication are stored in a code as byte arrays and loaded as needed.
+Keystore and truststore resources needed for SSL secure communication and are stored in a code as byte arrays in compiled byte codes.
 Keystores are databases of key pairs and certificates that are used to set up SSL authentication.
 Truststores are keystores that are used to verify the identities of other clients and servers.
 When a client or server is setting up an SSL session, it will retrieve its certificates and keys from its keystore.
 When it verifies the identities of other clients or servers, it will retrieve trusted certification authority (CA) certificates from its truststores [onJava].
 Figure 3.1.2-1 shows how to create keystores and truststores from byte arrays.